-Running e-commerce in Nigeria can feel like a daily test of patience.
+Running an e-commerce business or fulfillment centre in Nigeria can feel like a daily test of patience.
 Customers expect fast delivery.
 Riders face unpredictable roads and weather.
 Vendors are juggling stock, orders, WhatsApp chats, returns, and complaints.
 And everything must somehow work.

 If you’ve been in this game long enough, you already know fulfilment is not just about moving a package.
 It’s a fight against a long list of real issues.

-Below are ten of the biggest challenges Nigerian vendors face today.
+Below are 10 of the biggest challenges Nigerian vendors face today.

 1. Delivery failures caused by infrastructure problems

-Bad roads drag deliveries.
-Poor mobile networks worsen things because riders can’t reach buyers at some drop-off points.
+Bad roads, flooded roads, cut-off and remote areas drag deliveries.
+Poor mobile networks worsen things because riders can’t reach buyers at some drop-off points, especially in rural areas.

 Most failed deliveries in Nigeria still come from simple communication breakdowns.